duhBlu/CS445-Project-Files/PD3/PD3-README.md

 ## Application Skeleton Code:

     1. Generate classes in the programming language based on the class diagram
+        - Start by creating a skeleton code with the overall structure of the program, including classes and methods
-    2. Organize classes into different packages based on their roles
+    2. Organize classes into packages or modules based on their roles and responsibilities
     3. Create skeleton methods reflecting messages from the sequence diagrams
     4. Document classes and methods using appropriate documentation tools (e.g., JavaDoc)